Heapy/awesome-kotlin/app/rss/articles/Kotlin 1.0.2 is Here.md

 ### Maven Archetype

 We’re now providing a Maven archetype to easily create Kotlin projects.
-Use “New project | Maven | Create from Archetype…” in IntelliJ IDEA, or the following command line:
+Use “New project | Maven | Create from Archetype...” in IntelliJ IDEA, or the following command line:

 ```kotlin
 mvn archetype:generate -Dfilter=org.jetbrains.kotlin: